State Shinto: In acquired and occupied territories

+At least fifteen State Shinto shrines were established in the South Seas Mandate in the late 1920s and early 1930s.
+Shinto was primarily practised by Japanese settlers, but also by indigenous populations.
+The shrine at Jabor on Jaluit Atoll in the Marshall Islands was reportedly the easternmost shrine in the Japanese Empire.
+There were seven shrines built in the Mariana Islands, while other shrines were built on the more remote islands of Kosrae, Truk, Ponape, Yap and Lamotrek.
+The largest shrine in the mandate territories was the Nan'yō Shrine in Palau, with its significant Japanese population.
+It was located on the outskirts of Koror and dedicated in 1940.

+During the Second World War, Shinto shrines were built across Southeast Asia as Japan expanded southwards.
+Countries such as the Philippines, Singapore, Malaya, and Indonesia witnessed the presence of Shinto shrines due to the imposition of State Shinto.
+In Indonesia alone, 11 shrines were constructed.
+Infamously was Chinnan Shrine in Malang, Java, which stood as the southernmost Shinto shrine in Asia and Hirohara Shrine in Medan, being the last still standing Shinto shrine in Southeast Asia.

 Post-war

 On 1 January 1946, Emperor Shōwa issued a statement, sometimes referred to as the Humanity Declaration, in which he quoted the Five Charter Oath of Emperor Meiji, announced that he was not an Akitsumikami (a divinity in human form) and that Japan was not built on myths.
 The U.S. General Headquarters quickly defined and banned practices it identified as "State Shinto", but because the U.S. saw freedom of religion as a crucial aspect of post-war Japan it did not place a full ban on Japanese religious ceremonies involving the Emperor.
 General Douglas MacArthur and the State Department sought to maintain the authority of the Emperor to avoid "lasting resentment" among the Japanese people during the occupation and reconstruction of Japan.

 The Shinto Directive stated it was established to "free the Japanese people from direct or indirect compulsion to believe or profess to believe in a religion or cult officially designated by the state" and "prevent a recurrence of the perversion of Shinto theory and beliefs into militaristic and ultranationalistic propaganda".

 Today, while the Imperial House continues to perform Shinto rituals as "private ceremonies", participation and belief are no longer obligatory for Japanese citizens, nor funded by the state.

 Other aspects of the government's "suprareligious" enforcement of Shinto practices, such as school trips to Shinto shrines, were forbidden.
 Many innovations of Meiji-era Shinto are present in contemporary Shinto, such as a belief among priests that Shinto is a non-religious cultural practice that encourages national unity.